 - Cisco Security certifications: CCNA Security, CCNP Security, CCIE Security

 - Juniper Security certifications: JNCIS-SEC, JNCIP-SEC, JNCIE-SEC, JNCIA-SEC

 - (ISC)2 Certified Information Systems Security Professional (CISSP)

 - SANS GIAC Windows Security Administrator (GCWN)

-Of these credentials, the generalist items such CISA, CISSP, CHS and the two SANS GIAC items (GCIH and GCWN) provide varying levels of coverage on the basic principles that govern DLP, and best practices for its application and use within the context of a well-defined security policy.
-Of these, the CISSP and CISA are the most senior and demanding.
-On the other hand, the Cisco and Juniper credentials concentrate more on the details involved with specific platforms and systems from those vendors designed to deliver working UTM solutions.
+Of these credentials, the generalist items such CISA, CISSP, CHPP/CHPA and the two SANS GIAC certifications (GCIH and GCWN) provide varying levels of coverage on the basic principles that govern DLP and the best practices for its application and use within the context of a well-defined security policy.
+Of these, the CISSP and CISA are the most advanced and demanding certs.
+On the other hand, the Cisco and Juniper credentials concentrate more on the details of specific platforms and systems from those vendors designed to deliver working UTM solutions.

 With the ever-increasing emphasis on and demand for cybersecurity, any of these certifications can be a springboard to launch you into your next information security opportunity.